 - Use condoms from start to finish every time you have sexual contact, even if you have no symptoms.
 HSV can be spread even when no symptoms are present. - If you have genital outbreaks, abstain from sex until the outbreak has completely healed. - Talk with your health care provider about taking antiviral medication to suppress outbreaks and to reduce the risk of transmission between outbreaks. - Consider abstaining from intercourse during the last trimester.
-Explore alternatives such as touching, kissing, fantasising, and massage. - If you have cold sores (usually caused by HSV-1), avoid performing oral sex on your partner when a cold sore is present. - Your partner needs to tell their doctor if you have genital herpes so that all the issues can be discussed.
+Explore alternatives such as touching, kissing, fantasising, and massage. - If you have cold sores (usually caused by HSV-1), avoid performing oral sex on your partner when a cold sore is present. - Your partner needs to tell their health care professional if you have genital herpes so that baby can be kept safe.